helgatheviking/Simple-User-Listing/readme.txt

 add_filter('sul_user_query_args', 'kia_meta_search');
 `

 Now the search will return users that match the entered "last_name".
 You can adjust as needed or use the `meta_query` array for more complicated meta queries.
-See the Codex for an example of [Multiple custom user fields handling](http://codex.wordpress.org/Class_Reference/WP_User_Query#parameters).

 <a id="display_name" name="display_name"></a>
 = How Can I Search By Display Name? =